census = pd.read_csv('http://bit.ly/censusdataset')17 High-cardinality categorical features

 You can’t tell from this display, but these 8 features are all nominal features, with the exception of education since it does have a logical ordering.
 However, we’re going to be treating education as nominal for this experiment.

 The column labeled “class” is actually our target.
-This column indicates whether the person has an income of more or less than fifty thousand dollars a year.
+This column indicates whether the person has an income of more or less than $50,000 a year.

 >50K 0.239282